Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

 The source was provided for this one, I put it at [contacts](https://github.com/Mithreindeir/ctf-writeups/blob/master/pico-ctf2018/contacts/contacts.c)

-Ok so the program is pretty simple.
+The program is pretty simple.
 It lets us make a contact, set a contact biography, delete a contact, or display all contacts.
 The biography function looks promising:

 ```C